sven-klinkhamer/DeleteExcludedDocuments/README.md

 - Deletes any excluded documents in the model
 - Commits the changes to the repository with a specified commit message

+### Prerequisites
+- Make sure you have your Mendix Personal Access Token stored as an environment variable (MENIDX_TOKEN): https://docs.mendix.com/apidocs-mxsdk/mxsdk/set-up-your-pat/

 To run the script, please follow these steps:

 1. Make sure you have Node.js installed on your machine.